BackupTheBerlios/hjb-svn/trunk/docs/rst/message-translation.rst

   |JMSCorrelationID|hjb.core.jms.correlationId|
   +----------------+--------------------------+

 * Application-specific properties are mapped in the same way.
-They becomed additional parameters in the HTTP POST request when sending a message, and extra field names in a header section of the HJB message within a HTTP response.
-The field names are used as supplied by the application.
+On sending a message, they are represented by additional parameters in the HTTP POST request; on receiving one, they are any extra fields in a header section of the HJB message in the a HTTP response sent back by HJB.

-* The Java type of the message standard headers and properties is preserved by making the values `HJB-encoded`_.
+* The Java type of the message's standard headers and application properties is preserved by making the values `HJB-encoded`_.

-* If a message attribute is encoded as the wrong type, HJB will ignore it.
+* If a JMS standard header is encoded as the wrong Java type, HJB will ignore it.

 * When sending messages, HJB clients *must* put standard header and application-specific properties in the HTTP POST request as HTTP form-encoded parameters whose values are `HJB-encoded`_.
-HJB decodes the parameters, places them into a real JMS message, then sends it.
+HJB decodes the parameters, places them into a real JMS message, then gives it the JMS provider's messaging infrastructure.

-* On receiving messages, the JMS message attributes, its optional properties and the message body are all included in the response as text.
-Note that the message attributes and properties are **not** mapped to HTTP response headers.
-The message attributes, properties and the actual returned message are organised in a simple textual format, as follows:
+* On receiving messages, the JMS message attributes, their optional properties, and the message body are all included in the response as text. **N.B.** The JMS standard headers and properties are **not** mapped to HTTP response headers - this is carefully considered design consideration, that makes it easier to extend the HJB message format in the future.
+The standard headers, properties and the actual returned message are organised in a simple textual format, as
+  follows:

   - The message is in two sections.
-There is a header section, that contains the standard headers and application-specific properties, and a body section that contains the message body.
+There is a header section containing the standard headers and application-specific properties, and a body section that contains the message body.
     The two sections are separated by a

     %<CR>

     where <CR> is the platform specific line separator.

-  - Each standard headers and application-specific property is placed on a separate line.
+  - Each standard header and application-specific property is placed on a separate line.
 Each line consists of

     name=value